Representing New Jersey Individuals In All Employment Law Matters

 Wrongful termination, also called wrongful discharge, arises when an employee is fired in circumstances where the termination breaches a law or violates an employment contract.
 Even a ‘terminable at will’ employee (i.e., an employee without an employment contract who may be fired ‘at will’) is protected against termination to if the reason for termination is legally prohibited.
 Such legally prohibited reasons include:

 Cohn Lifland has the experience, skill and proven ability to represent employees in all types of wrongful termination matters.
-If you have an employment-related legal matter, contact us for a consultation.
+If you have an employment-related legal matter, contact us online or call 201-845-9600 for a consultation.
+From our office in Saddle Brook, our lawyers help clients throughout northern New Jersey.